HorizonRobotics/alf/docs/notes/knowledge_base.rst

 replay will be normalized whereas hindsight data directly pulled from the replay buffer will not be normalized.
 Data will be in mismatch, causing training to suffer and potentially fail.

+For the same reason, one needs to be very careful when retrieving any data directly from the replay buffer, when there are data transformers present.
+For example, when RewardClip or RewardNormalizer is present, we need to manually process any rewards retrieved directly from the replay buffer (hence raw rewards) using the same clipping or normalization transformations.
+Otherwise, results will be likely incorrect.

 It is very hard to debug such an error at the moment.
 We try to raise errors where we suspect a problematic sequence of data transformers is present, but it does not